-Pension contributions to both the group personal pension plan and the NHS superannuation scheme are charged against income when payable.
+Pension contributions to the group personal pension plan, the NHS superannuation scheme and an Auto Enrolment Pension Plan are charged against income when payable.

 (l) Investments

 Investments are stated at market value at the balance sheet date.
 The statement of financial activities includes the net gains and losses arising on revaluations and disposals throughout the year.